sezanzeb/Treibhaus/readme.md

 ![Rastrigin fitness over time](./example.png)

-Finding the global minima of a 3-dimensional Rastrigin function
+Finding the global minima of a 3-dimensional Rastrigin function, the closer to 0 the better.
+In this example, it can be very nicely seen how clustes of individuals in local minima vanish as other individuals find better minima.
+Notably the orange cluster that exists from 100 to 350, and the green cluster between 150 and 250.

+The pattern of lines from the left to right emerges, because the rastrigin function has its local minima arranged in a grid.